El-Wumbus/rinfo/README.md

 Get basic information about your system from the command-line.
 `rinfo` is a rust "rewrite" of `qinfo`.
-Unlike `qinfo`, `rinfo` is cross-platform (Linux, MacOS and Windows are currently supported). `rinfo` is in beta, and it will stay there until the information collection methods have stabilized.
+Unlike `qinfo`, `rinfo` is cross-platform (Linux, MacOS, and Windows are currently supported). `rinfo` is in beta, and it will stay there until the information collection methods have stabilized.

 ## Usage